ethaden/confluent-cloud-api-collection/README.md

-# Confluent Cloud API Collection for VS Code Thunder Client
+# Confluent Cloud API Collection for VS Code Postman

-This is a Confluent Cloud API collection for the extension `Thunder Client` for Visual Studio Code.
+This is a Confluent Cloud API collection for the extension `Postman` for Visual Studio Code.
 It is based on the OpenAPI specification released by Confluent, see https://docs.confluent.io/cloud/current.

 CAUTION: Everything contained in this repository is not supported by Confluent.